honhanbao/honhanbao/README.md

 <h2>Who am I?</h2>
 <div>
  - I’m Bao Ho - @honhanbao

  - I'm an <b>IT lecturer at Didasko Group</b> and an IT Teaching Associate at Monash University.

-  - PhD in combinatorial game theory with many years teaching Maths, and progranmming in Python, Java, Javascript, Excel, and more
+ - PhD in combinatorial game theory with many years teaching Maths, and progranmming in Python, Java, Javascript, Excel, and more.

  - Have published 20 papers in Descrete mathematics and Computer Science journals
  <div>

 - Reach me: nhanbaoho@gmail.com